SNDP Movement- Origin, Objectives, Key Reforms

 Religious Reforms

-• Sri Narayana Guru established temples to help people from backward castes enter community religious places.
+• Sri Narayana Guru established temples to help people from the backwards castes enter community religious places.

 • He travelled around Kerala for almost 15 years to help people with social awareness and develop self-confidence.

-• He appointed priests from his own group of devout sanyasis.
+• He appointed priests from his group of devout sanyasis.

-• He advised his disciples to construct temples in a more cost-effective manner.
+• He advised his disciples to construct temples more cost-effectively.

 • Additionally, he also placed a plain stone with engraved inscriptions that stated Truth, Charity, Love, and Mercy in another shrine at Murukkunpuzha.